molily/molily.de/_posts/2019-02-03-testing-angular.md

 Now that we have pulled out the code into a central helper function, there is one optimization we should add.
 The First Rule of RxJS Observables states: “Anyone who subscribes, must unsubscribe as well”.

 In `expectCount`, we need to get the current count only once.
 We do not want to create a long-lasting subscription.
 We are not interested in future changes.

 If we call `expectCount` only once per spec, this is not a huge problem.
 If we wrote a more complex spec with several `expectCount` calls, we would create pointless subscriptions.
 This is likely to cause confusion for example when debugging the subscriber function.

-In short, we want to fetch the count and than unsubscribe to reduce unwanted subscriptions.
+In short, we want to fetch the count and then unsubscribe to reduce unwanted subscriptions.

-One possible solution is to unsubscribe immediately after subscribing.
+One possible solution is unsubscribing immediately after subscribing.
 The `subscribe` method returns a `Subscription` with the useful `unsubscribe` method.

 ```typescript
 function expectCount(count: number): void {